-YOU ARE NOTIFIED that a person or insurer who violates this Order shall be deemed in contempt of this Order.
+YOU ARE ALSO NOTIFIED that if you violate this Order, you may be subject to administrative and civil penalties pursuant to Iowa Code §§ 502.603 and 502.604.
 The Commissioner may petition the district court to hold a hearing to enforce the order as certified by the Commissioner.
-The district court may assess a civil penalty against you and may issue further orders as it deems appropriate.
+The district court may assess a civil penalty against you for each violation, and may issue further orders as it deems appropriate.